-Enter the measured temperature and the emissivity of the material into the calculator to determine the true temperature.
-The calculator applies a correction based on the emissivity value provided.
+Enter the apparent (uncorrected) temperature reading and the emissivity of the material into the calculator to estimate the true temperature.
+This calculator uses a simplified thermal-radiation (Stefan–Boltzmann) model that performs the correction using absolute temperature (Kelvin).

 Emissivity Correction Formula